 Below are the contract values for the outright call:

+The options calculator shows the predicted profit and loss results for this trade.
 As you can see, the outright call suffers due to implied volatility decreasing as prices increase.
 Even if TSLA's price increases, you will have implied volatility and time decay working against you.
 In other words, you were right but your strategy was, as quants say, "suboptimal."

 Option greeks make the analysis easier.
 The position's Vega, or change in premium due to a 1% move in volatility, is $0.276.
 Theta, or the change in premium due to one day's worth of time decay, is $0.11.
 In other words, a decline of 10 vol points from 66% to 56%, which is totally possible if Tesla recovers, will cost about $2.80 per contract.
 Add to that about a dime a day in time decay, and the long call strategy could be facing a significant headwind.